CallMeGreg/gh-secret-scanning/README.md

 # Overview
 This project is a GitHub CLI (`gh`) extension that provides commands for interacting with secret scanning alerts.
 Primary uses include:
 - Listing secret scanning alerts for an enterprise, organization, or repository
-- Verifying if a secret is valid
+- Verifying if secret alerts are still active
 - Opening issues in repos that contain valid secrets

 # Supported Token Types